 The volume of learning serves as a guide to the course and unit delivery and assessment time frames.
-As many trainees in ABA have pre-existing skills and knowledge they are able to work through course material in less time than the specified course volume of learning.
+As many trainees in ABA have pre-existing skills and knowledge, they are able to work through course material in less time than the specified course volume of learning.
 The volume of learning for 10998NAT Certificate IV in Breastfeeding Education is available in Appendix 2.

-To complete your qualification successfully the all completed assessments must be submitted and assessed as competent.
-Clause 5.2 (e) (ii).
+To complete your qualification successfully all completed assessments must be submitted and assessed as competent.